kyungeunvoyage/kyungeunjung.github.io/_news/announcement_4.md

 related_posts: false
 ---

-Participated in <a href="http://ieeevr.org/2023/">IEEE VR 2023</a> held in Shanghai as a poster presenter! :sparkles: :smile:
+Participated in <a href="http://ieeevr.org/2023/"> IEEE VR 2023 </a> held in Shanghai as a poster presenter! :sparkles: :smile: